comprobo25/comprobo25.github.io/in-class/day01.md

 ## Sensory-Motor Loops (legacy material if you are interested)

-In our view, at their very core robots are about sensory-motor loops.
+In our view, at their very core, robots are about sensory-motor loops.
 We can visualize this relationship in the following way.

 <p align="center">
 <img alt="A diagram showing a robot sensory motor mapping interacting with an environment" src="day01images/sensorymotorloops.jpg"/>